Posted on Monday, August 25th, 2014 by Peter Sciretta

 Mary Elizabeth Winstead (Smashed, Scott Pilgrim) has signed on to star opposite John Goodman in Dan Trachtenberg‘s Valencia for JJ Abrams‘ Bad Robot and Paramount Pictures’ Insurge division.
 Of course with this being a JJ Abrams project, many of the details are being kept under wraps.
 Find out what we know about Dan Trachtenberg’s Bad Robot movie after the jump.

 The film is expected to begin filming this fall.
 The script titled Valencia was written by Dan Casey, who rewrote an earlier draft by Josh Campbell and Matt Steucken.
-Here are the only plot details we know so far:
+Here are the only plot details we know so far thanks to Variety:

 The plot sounds a little bit like Trachtenberg’s short film Portal: No Escape.
-Variety reports that Goodman will play the caretaker, in what sounds like a plot that seems like a twist on Misery.
-Goodman seems like a great choice as he is able to walk the fine line between lovable and intimidating.
+Winstead has shown great range, with a fantastic performance in James Ponsoldt’s 2012 film Smashed.
+I think this film will set the stage for a performance-heavy two-hander featuring Goodman and Winstead.
+Goodman will play the caretaker, in a plot that seems like a twist on Misery.

 Previous information from April 3rd 2014: